Do Garment Bags Count as Carry-On? (Answered)

 1. Buy a rolling bag with a garment bag compartment

 Some rolling luggage concepts are designed to help you carry your suit in a compartment that ensures it doesn’t generate creases.
-In fact, some come with an internal or removable garment bag that is big enough for one or two suits.
-Such versatile designs add even more convenience, as you do not have to check into your flight toting two or more pieces of onboard luggage.
+In fact, some come with an internal or removable garment bag that’s big enough for one or two suits.
+That way you’re not juggling multiple bags at the gate.

 2. Choose airlines that allow you to keep your garment bag in an onboard closet